joinpursuit/Pursuit-Core-DSA/lessons/linked_lists/web/README.md

 ### Storing Data Sequentially

 A Linked List is the most fundamental data structure you can make.
 One of the first problems you probably encountered as a programmer: how do I store a collection of data?
 Like a group of fruits, or To-Dos for your tasks.
-This is when you were introduced you to Arrays.
+This is when you were introduced to Arrays.

 ### Arrays